 I don’t like the idea of being ‘confined’ by a kids routines.
 If someone invites us out or if we fancy staying out late with the kids or doing a big trip away, we are never restricted by timings (or time zones).
 I like to think that we are ‘YES’ parents.

 There is somewhere floating around an idea that you are doing your children some harm or not being a good parent if your kids don’t have a routine.
 Some people think that children “need” one, and that it’s good for them.
-In my (very humble) opinion, not having a routine is good for children; I think it makes them flexible and mature who I have high expectations of.
-So for example, Jack (and Sonny to a lesser degree) can cope perfectly fine not eating breakfast until 10.30am (he may get a little hangry – but don’t we all?!), and stay up til 10pm if we are our for dinner.
+In my (very humble) opinion, not having a routine is good for children; I think it makes them flexible and mature.
+So for example, Jack (and Sonny to a lesser degree) copes fine not eating breakfast until 10am (he may get a little hangry – but don’t we all?!), he could stay up til 10pm if we are out for dinner and essentially, behave like the mini adult that he is a lot of the time.

 6. I’m way too disorganised

-7. The shit storms are a challenge – which I enjoy
+7. The shit storms are a challenge – which I weirdly enjoy

 Yes, having zero routine means that things do definitely go wrong.
 Kids getting over tired is probably our most common problem – but doesn’t this happen to kids with routines?
 And even when things do go wrong, they are a challenge which I sort of weirdly enjoy, or at least learn something from.